Spin-flip hot spots in ultrathin films of monovalent metals: Enhancement and anisotropy of the Elliott-Yafet parameter: Theory

+by considering the maximum and minimum value with respect to all directions of \sqa\ in the unit sphere.

+For bulk materials, this anisotropy effect, its microscopic origin and its relation to hot spots was analyzed in Refs.~\onlinecite{Zimmermann12,Mokrousov13}.
+It is obvious that the thin film geometry breaks the cubic symmetry and two surfaces, or generally, interfaces appear, and we expect that the value of $b^2$ will be different for spin-quantization axes \sqa\ chosen in the film plane ([100]-direction) or perpendicular to the plane [001].
+This has been shown explicitly and attributed mainly to surface states for the transition-metal W(001) films in Ref.~\onlinecite{Long13}.
+Physical consequences of the anisotropy are, e.g., a variation of the spin-relaxation time or of the spin-Hall conductivity with respect to the direction of polarization of the spin current in the material, that corresponds to the polarization direction \sqa\ in the present theory.

+The fact that spin-flip hot spots occur at points of degeneracy or near-degeneracy, in particular at the back-folded energy bands at the Brillouin-zone edge, follows from a consideration of transitions from a band at energy $E_{\vc{k}}$ to a band at $E_{\vc{k}}+\Delta_{\vc{k}}$ of small inter-band separation $\Delta_{\vc{k}}$ under the action of the spin-orbit Hamiltonian.\cite{fabian98,fabian99,fabian_jap99} From these arguments it also follows that monovalent metals should not show spin-flip hot spots,\cite{fabian98,fabian99,fabian_jap99} since their almost spherical Fermi surface either does not cross the Brillouin-zone boundary (as for all alkali metals except Cs) or, if it crosses the boundary (as for the noble metals, forming a neck around the $L$-point), then it does so in a way that there occur no hot spots.
+The validity of the latter statement is shown and discussed in detail in Ref.~\onlinecite{fabian_jap99}.

 However, the situation of monovalent metals changes when one considers ultrathin films.
-In this case the two-dimensional periodicity implies a surface Brillouin zone, while the Fermi surface consists of rings occuring when the spherical Fermi surface of the bulk system is cut parallel to the surface plane at positions determined by the film-induced quantization in the perpendicular direction.
+In this case the two-dimensional periodicity implies a surface Brillouin-zone, while the Fermi surface consists of rings occurring when the spherical Fermi surface of the bulk system is cut parallel to the surface plane at positions determined by the finite-size quantization of $k_z$ due to films of finite thickness.
 This well-known effect is schematically demonstrated in Fig.~\ref{fermisurface}a.
-Considering a (001) film, where the surface Brillouin zone is a square, the larger of Fermi rings exit the first Brillouin zone and a back-folding occurs (see the dashed lines and their back-folded counterparts in Fig.~\ref{fermisurface}b).
-This, under action of the periodic potential, can form a weak degeneracy lifting at the Brillouin zone edge, with the resulting states being energetically very close.
+Considering a (001) film, where the surface Brillouin-zone is a square, the larger of the Fermi rings exits the first Brillouin zone and a back-folding occurs (see the dashed lines and their back-folded counterparts in Fig.~\ref{fermisurface}b).
+The back-folding, under action of the periodic potential, can form a weak degeneracy lifting at the Brillouin-zone edge, with the resulting states being energetically very close.
 But this is precisely the case when spin-flip hot spots occur under the action of the spin-orbit coupling between the near-degenerate states.